carpentries-incubator/workflows-nextflow/_episodes/08-nfcore.md

 ### nf-core tools sub-commands

 You can use the `--help` option to see the range of nf-core tools sub-commands.
-In this lesson we will be covering the `help`, `list`, `launch` and `download` commands which aid in the deployment of the nf-core pipelines.
+In this episode we will be covering the `list`, `launch` and `download` sub-commands which aid in the finding and deployment of the nf-core pipelines.

 ~~~
 nf-core --help